Donald Trump attacks judge and daughter after silence order in New York secrecy criminal case - ExBulletin

 There's no agenda here,” Merchan said.
 “We want to follow the law.
 We want justice to be done.

-Trump's silence case, expected to be the first of his four criminal cases to go to trial, centers on allegations that he falsely recorded payments to Cohen as legal fees on his company's books when they were aimed at Cohen's work during the 2016 campaign.
+Trump's hush money case, expected to be the first of his four criminal cases to go to trial, centers on allegations that he falsely recorded payments to Cohen as legal fees on his company's books while They were aimed at Cohen's work during the 2016 campaign.
 Negative stories about Trump.
-This included $130,000 that Cohen paid to Daniels on Trump's behalf so that she would not go public with her claim of a sexual relationship with him years earlier.
+This included $130,000 that Cohen paid to Daniels on behalf of Trump so that she would not go public with her claim that she had a sexual relationship with him years earlier.

 Trump pleaded not guilty last April to 34 counts of falsifying business records, a crime punishable by up to four years in prison, although there is no guarantee that a Conviction would result in a prison sentence.
 He denies having sex with Daniels and his lawyers have said the payments to Cohen were legitimate legal fees and not part of any cover-up.